-The route is as flat as any two week cycling tour could be, although there are of course some climbs and on a couple of days there are numerous rolling undulations.
+The route is as flat as any two-week cycling tour could be, although there are of course some climbs and on a couple of days, there are rolling undulations.

-Accommodation is always air-conditioned with en-suit bathrooms in guest-houses and hotels picked for their location and character.
+Accommodation is always air-conditioned with en-suite bathrooms in guest-houses and hotels picked for their location and character.

-Bangkok’s charming Samsen neighbourhood, sunset over the fairytale like view at Ratchaprahpa Dam and karst hills and jungle reaching through the mist of Khao Sok.
-The tranquil island of Koh Yao Noi, Phuket’s lovely Nai Yang Beach and a whole series of costal roads, tracks, trails and beaches.
-And never forget the Thai cuisine and ever friendly people, and of course the unforgettable experience of cycling south Thailand.
+Bangkok’s charming Samsen neighbourhood, sunset over the fairytale-like view at Ratchaprahpa Dam, the tranquil island of Koh Yao Noi, and Phuket’s lovely Nai Yang Beach.
+But above and beyond all a series of coastal roads tracks trails and beaches, Thai cuisine, and the ever friendly people of Thailand away from the tourist trail.

 Included in this tour

-All accommodation, local guide and tour leader, support vehicle (1 or 2 depending on group size), meals on cycling days, snacks during cycling days, drinking water whilst cycling, ferries to and from Koh Yao Noi.
+All accommodation, English speaking Thai guide and tour leader, support vehicle (1 or 2 depending on group size), meals on cycling days, snacks during cycling days, drinking water whilst cycling, ferries to and from Koh Yao Noi.